 When granting preliminary/interim relief in aid of arbitral proceedings, German courts are bound by the general rules for court-ordered preliminary/interim measures.
 Under these provisions, an order of security for costs may be permissible as a pre-award attachment (see 6.2 Role of Courts).

 With regard to arbitration procedure, the German Code of Civil Procedure first sets out some mandatory and fundamental principles: the parties’ right to equal treatment, the parties’ right to be heard as well as the parties’ right to be represented by a counsel by permitting lawyers to act as attorneys-in-fact (Section 1042(1) and (2) ZPO).

-Most statutory procedural rules may be amended or deviated from by party agreement.
+The parties may amend or deviate from most statutory procedural rules by agreement.
 The German arbitration law expressly allows to reference to a set of arbitration rules (Section 1042(3) ZPO).
 The DIS Rules, for example, contain such arbitration rules providing for a more detailed regulation of arbitral procedure.

 Party autonomy is the governing principle of the German arbitration law.
 The few mandatory principles (see 7.1 Governing Rules) and provisions (eg, the right to request judicial review of the tribunal’s jurisdiction) of the German arbitration law are aimed to safeguard due process.

 In the absence of specific agreements by the parties, the default procedure established by the German Code of Civil Procedure governs the basic steps of an arbitration.